 - 2 cans frosting (or one large batch of buttercream frosting)

-- 24 Mini chocolate sandwich cookies
+- 24 mini chocolate sandwich cookies

-- 1 container chocolate decorator frosting
+- 1 container chocolate frosting

-- 12 M&M candies
+- 12 M&Ms

 Stir the frosting if you bought cans.
 If you made your own frosting, don't make it too stiff or it will be hard to frost the little cakes.
-Tint as desired, using cocoa powder, or orange food dye.
+Tint as desired, using cocoa powder or orange food dye.

+Frost the little cakes all over.
+An offset spatula is the best tool for this task.
 When the cupcakes are all frosted, use a spatula to move them to the serving tray or onto another large cake.

 Carefully remove one of the cookies from the mini chocolate sandwich cookies.
 Twist it off so that most of the white filling stays on one of the cookies.
-You may need to do this a few times so you have 24 little "eyes".
+You may need to do this a few times so you have 24 little "eyes."

 Make the iris on the "eye" by piping a bit of chocolate frosting in the center of the white filling.
 Let stand for a few minutes so the decorator frosting hardens.
-Then carefully put two of the cookies on the side of each cupcake to look like eyes.
+Then, carefully put two of the cookies on the side of each cupcake to look like eyes.

-Press an M&M in between each "eye", sideways, to make the nose.
+Press an M&M in between each "eye," sideways, to make the nose.